ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 }
 ```

-Now we can use the cursor of the last element to make the next request.
+Now we can use the `endCursor` to make the next request.

 ## Building the Apollo Client